webrecorder/specs/wacz-ipfs/latest/index.md

 7. conversion
 8. continuation

-(Note: continuation records are rarely used and are not yet considered as part of this spec)
+_Note: continuation records are rarely used and are not yet considered as part of this spec._

 WARC files are often individually gzip-ed when stored on disk.
-To take advantage of this deduplication strategy, the WARC records must be ungzipped, relying on the compression at the IPFS storage level.
+To take advantage of this deduplication strategy, the WARC records must be ungzipped, relying on the compression at the IPFS storage level instead.

 ![WARC Record Types & Chunk Boundaries](../../assets/images/diagrams/warc-records.svg)

 This diagram represents the seven different types of records with specific chunking instructions.
 Each colored box represents a WARC record type, lines within these boxes represent the chunk boundaries.
 <!-- ^ Should be a figcaption ^ -->

 The following example is a response record for example.com.
 The WARC record data and HTTP header are located in the first chunk, followed by the response payload, and the two newlines that signify the end of the record.
-Resource and conversion records must also follow this format.
+Resource and conversion records MUST also follow this format.

 ![response-record](../../assets/images/diagrams/response-record.svg)